Disabling IPv6 in Debian

 Completing install of AWS CLI Tools v2

-Add the following line near the bottom of /usr/local/lib/python3.9/site-packages/awscliv2/installers.py to allow it to support FreeBSD:
+Add an couple lines to the the following line near the bottom of /usr/local/lib/python3.9/site-packages/awscliv2/installers.py to allow it to support FreeBSD:

 if os_platform == "FreeBSD" and arch == "amd64":